 Results.
 A total of 63 patients were included, and of which 56 patients were treated with antibiotics.
 The sales amount of anti-bacterial drugs was 22.70% of total sales amount of medicine.
 The AUD was as high as 80.23.
 In addition, the special grade anti-bacterial drugs were used in large amounts, among which cefoperazone sulbactam, moxifloxacin and piperacillin tazobactam were used of top 3

 Conclusion.
-The high intensity of anti-bacterial drugs uses in the elderly patients with COVID-19 in this hospital might be related to the high proportion of critically ill patients, but it is important to strengthen the anti-bacterial drugs management.
+The high intensity of anti-bacterial drugs uses in elderly patients with COVID-19 in this hospital might be related to the high proportion of critically ill patients, but it is important to strengthen the anti-bacterial drugs management.

 Keywords.
 Defined daily dose; COVID-19; Antimicrobial consumption